nwrenger/gluer/README.md

 - Convert Rust structs to TypeScript interfaces.
   - Via the `[#metadata]` attribute macro with the `#[meta(...)]` attribute
 - Generate a TypeScript file with:
-  - Functions
+  - Functions to access the api
+  - Supports a custom base URL
   - Data types as Interfaces
   - Generics, even multiple and nested ones, look for that [here](#complete-example)
 - Using no extra dependencies in the generated TypeScript file.

 ## How to use

-`gluer` generates an api endpoint `.ts` file which expects that you build your frontend statically and host it via `axum`'s static file serving.
+`gluer` generates an api endpoint `.ts` file.
 To use it, follow these steps:

 ### Step 1: Define Structs and Functions